jagi/meteor-astronomy/README.md

 post.remove(); // Remove document from collection
 ```

-We can also pass a callback function like we could normally do when using `insert`, `update` or `remove` methods.
+We can also pass a callback function like we could normally do when using the `insert`, `update` or `remove` methods.

 ```js
 var post = new Post();